mamonluk/mamonluk.github.com/_posts/2012-03-08-Android_week8.md

 }
 {% endhighlight %}

-* if oyu want to test if running of emulator or phone
+* if you want to test if program is running on emulator or phone

 {% highlight java %}
 if("google_sdk".equals(Buid.PRODUCT))